-So i mentioned on the home page, I have suffered and indeed do still suffer from some elements of mental illness, but its nothing special, im nothing special, everyone has problems, its how we choose to deal with those problems is what makes the people we are, if we choose to dwell on them and become bitter no one benefits.
+So i mentioned on the home page, I have suffered and indeed do still suffer sometimes from some elements of mental illness, but its nothing special, im nothing special, everyone has problems, its how we choose to deal with those problems is what makes the people we are, if we choose to dwell on them and become bitter no one benefits.
 This blog is about how I chooose to deal with those things, how I take control back, how i choose to take resonsibility for my very own probelms and react in a proactive manner.

 I have also learnt that not only am I responsible for my problem and it’s up to me the value I put on them and how I let them affect me, but it’s also my responsibility to make me happy to, like my problems no one can do this but me.

-We all have a lot of crap to carry around, some more than others, I have had a shed load, it seems, sometimes I can drag it easier than other times.
+We all have a lot of crap to carry around, some more than others, I have had a shed load at time, it has seemed, sometimes I dragged it easier than other times.
 I have been fortunate enough to meet some real fighters who have a warehouse load but keep on dragging it around, I have met others who crumple dragging nothing but normal day to day crap.
 I have tried all sorts to break the tow rope to my shed rope or simply alleviate some of my crap.
 I have now come out the other side, mentally, though certain elements such as being mindful of threats still affects me unconciously when tired or run down.
 However accepting these and realising, hey, im not alone, everyone has crap to deal with helps, and i have a edge, i know its how I choose to react to it that counts, If i think, yep another day, o well, tommorrow will be better, its easy, if i were to dwell and think this is me, im doomed, so I think posatively and simply get on my bike.

 However the shit things we experience shape us, growth is something that only comes from crap, and I would probablly be a much bigger dick, had i not experienced some crap.